Colombia presidential candidate Hernandez says his life is threatened | Politics

 Colombia presidential candidate Hernandez says his life is threatened

-Though he has employed fiery rhetoric against corruption, Hernandez is under investigation for allegedly intervening in a trash collection tender while mayor of Bucaramanga to benefit a company his son had lobbied for.
-He denies the accusations.
-Petro, an ex-rebel and current senator, has promised a generous package of social measures to right profound inequality.
+Though he has employed fiery rhetoric against corruption, Hernandez is under investigation over allegations he intervened in a trash collection tender while mayor of Bucaramanga to benefit a company his son had lobbied for.
+He denies the allegations.
+Petro has promised a generous package of social measures to correct profound inequality.

-The two candidates must cease all public events from Sunday, ahead of the vote on June 19.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)